NeTEx-CEN/NeTEx/README.md

    * The approved 1.1 CRs 1-50
    * Rollup of fixes  and additional documentation on other fixes.
    * Corrections to  integration of NK  1.09.
+   * 1.10 CRS from Meeting Feb 2019

+### Note on the schema
-The scema is broken down systematically into small modular files; generally for each functional package in the design model there are two xml schema files
+The schema is broken down systematically into small modular files; generally for each functional package in the design model  (See UML Model) there are two xml schema files
-                    netex_xxxx_suppport.xsd   - containing data type  and ref definitions netex_xxxx_version.xsd    - containg the element definitions See the NeTEx UML Physical and Conceptual models for an UML view
+   * netex_xxxx_suppport.xsd   - containing data type  and ref definitions
+   * netex_xxxx_version.xsd    - containing the element definitions
+See the NeTEx UML Physical and Conceptual models for an UML view

-The Part 1, Part 2 & Part3 Schemas include minor  corrections since the issue of the Version 1.0 documents.
+The Part 1, Part 2. & Part 3 Schemas include minor  corrections and enhancements since the issue of the Version 1.0 documents.
-The Version 1.1 documents cover the changes
+The Version 1.1 documents cover the changes.
 ----
 ## Getting Started
 There are two main root schemas: